 The educational principle of the programme is mainly directed towards enabling students to achieve the intended learning outcomes.
-Study methods in the courses are plenary lectures and may include assignments.
+Study methods in the courses are plenary lectures and may include assignments and presentations.
 In the seminars, the classes are small with a maximum of 24 students in the seminar and students work intensively on assignments.
-Students work together in teams of four students.
 Additional funds have been made available by Erasmus School of Economics to promote small-scale teaching in specialisations with large student populations.
-The student-to-staff ratio of the programme is 22:1.
+The student-to-staff ratio of the programme is 25:1.
 The students with whom the panel met, regarded the courses and the seminars to ensure relatively small-scale teaching in the programme.
 The number of contact hours is on average 7 hours per week.
 The programme director explained Erasmus School of Economics to be experimenting with new study methods, such as MOOC's.
 Implementation of these methods has just started.

 Programme management has taken a number of measures to foster the students' study pace and to raise the student success rates.
-Entry requirements are strict, to ensure students having the capacities to complete the programme.
+Entry requirements have been tightened, to ensure students, especially students with a vocational bachelor degree, to have satisfactory mathematical and statistical knowledge.
 Small-scale teaching may foster students' study pace as well.
 Students may turn to study advisors in case of study problems.
-The proportion of students completing the programme in one year was in the last four years on average 11 %, whereas the figure for completion in two years was on average 63 % in the last three years.
+The proportion of students completing the programme in one year was on average 21 % in the last three years, whereas the figure for completion in two years was from 62 % to 68 % (figures for last two cohorts).

 Lecturers are appointed at one of Erasmus School of Economics departments, being the Departments of Applied Economics, Business Economics, Econometrics or Economics.
 Lecturers are to qualify for one of the research institutes of the School.
 The panel studied the list of publications by staff members, lecturing in the programme.
 Lecturers are to demonstrate their skills in education by obtaining the BKO-certificate.
 Lecturers may have an exemption, if they have been rated 3.5 on a 5-point scale in student evaluations of five separate courses.
 Course evaluations are part of the annual lecturers' performance interviews.
-Of the lecturers, 92 % have obtained a PhD, whereas 71 % are in possession of the BKO-certificate or have been exempt.
-Another 8 % of the lecturers are in the process of obtaining this certificate.
+Of the lecturers, 80 % have obtained a PhD, whereas 56 % are in possession of the BKO-certificate or have been exempt.
+Another 10 % of the lecturers are in the process of obtaining this certificate.

-In the panel's opinion, the admission requirements and the admission processes are well designed and strict, allowing only students in, who may be regarded to have the capacities to complete the programme.
+In the panel's opinion, the admission requirements and the admission processes are well designed and strict, allowing only students in who may be regarded to have the capacities to complete the programme.
 The panel is positive about the pre-master programme for students with deficiencies.

 The curriculum reflects all of the intended learning outcomes of the programme adequately and evenly.
-The panel considers the curriculum to be very well designed and effective in teaching students in-depth the theory of the specialisation they have chosen and the quantitative skills needed to model and address problems in the field of the specialisation.
-In addition, students are offered ample opportunities to address real-life problems.
-The students with whom the panel met, expressed to be very positive about the curriculum contents and the relation to the professional practice.
+The panel considers the curriculum to be very well designed and effective in teaching students in-depth the theory and the methodology of the specialisation they have chosen.
+In addition, students are offered ample opportunities to address real-life problems, typical of their specialisation.
+The students with whom the panel met, expressed to be very positive about the curriculum contents.